Microsoft releases Linux Integration Services for Hyper-V 2.1 Beta

 Time synchronization

-With the new LIS the time is pretty much stable, nothing NTP can handle.
+With the new LIS the time is pretty much stable, nothing the NTP service cannot handle.
 There is no need to change the boot command in grub anymore.